mhd1msyb/supersonic-aerofoil-calculator-SAC/README.md

  - Press `F5` to run

  ## Issues, comments and queries
  Please report any bugs/crashes using the issue tracker.
-Please provide a screen shot of the command window (black window with ascii characters) when reporting program crahses.
-Additionally, if you would like to ask a question(s) regarding any aspect of the program, feel free to send me (Mehdi) an email at [mhdmsy@hotmail.co.uk]
+Please provide a screenshot of the command window (black window with ascii characters) when reporting program crashes.
+Additionally, if you would like to ask a question(s) regarding any aspect of the program, feel free to send me (Mehdi) an email at [mhdmsy@hotmail.co.uk].